6BD-org/mediumkube/docs/mediumkube-mesh/README.md

 Lease definition has a timestamp and a ttl defined.
 If timestamp + ttl is less than current timestamp, then the lease is outdated.

 Behavior: Delete rules from routing table.

+## How are cluster-wise domains managed

+Mediumkube aggregates domains of the entire cluster by broadcasting local domains to etcd.
+When doing `mediumkube list`, it sends a gRPC request to local mediumkubed, and mediumkubed fetches domain list from etcd.

+When creating domains, there are limitations such as unique domain name, and that comes to distributed consistency.
+Mediumkube implements a distributed lock using etcd, and some operations like domain deployment are locked globally.
+Mediumkube also has a built-in event bus that can catch up with events like domain deployed, and commerce sync event.

+## Domain scheduling

+When creating domains, user don't need to specify where to place it.
+Mediumkube automatically pick up a node in cluster and assign domain creation plan to it.